 First of all, though the naming convention is admittedly a bit confusing, Salesforce Campaigns are completely separate from Pardot Campaigns.

 These Campaigns can be attached to your leads or contacts at any point in their lifecycle, not just at first-touch.
-And they're not naturally automatic like Pardot's Campaigns.
-In Salesforce, Campaign membership are usually set through association rules, Pardot's completion actions, or automation and Engagement Studio actions.
+And they’re not naturally automatic like Pardot’s Campaigns.
+In Salesforce, Campaign membership is usually set through association rules, Pardot’s completion actions, or automation and Engagement Studio actions.

-Your prospects can be associated with multiple Campaigns, so you can track each and every interaction they have with your brand.
+Your prospects can be associated with multiple Campaigns so you can track each and every interaction they have with your brand.
 These Campaigns also link to your sales funnel directly, making Campaign association reporting much easier.
 You can track Campaign membership, accurately measure which ones are most effective at closing deals, and see exactly how your leads and contacts interact with them.

 The main differences in a nutshell

 So while both Salesforce and Pardot campaigns can both help Sales and Marketing understand, track, and measure ROI, there are lots of differences.
 Here are the main things to remember.

 - They track the first-touch only